General:

 - What drew you into the story first—Michelle’s sleuthing skills, the university setting, or the nostalgia of the 1970s?

 - Did the 1970s backdrop feel authentic?
 What details stood out to you?
+Did the university town setting contribute to the story’s tone and atmosphere?

 - Which character felt the most relatable—or suspicious—to you?